Students in Common Law

 - Find out more about courses, course component types and internships by consulting the Common Law Section’s Courses page

-Find your enrolment date for the Fall, January and Winter terms
+Enrolment dates for the Fall, January and Winter terms

 To avoid excessive web traffic on our online tools, course enrolment schedules are determined by your year of study.

 - First year students: Thursday, June 29 at 10 a.m.